 Our vibrant and rich curriculum is designed so that subject-specific knowledge and skills are scaffolded within an overall context.
 We carefully consider the talents and prior learning which our children bring, together with the knowledge and skills they will need to be future citizens in tomorrow’s world, and design our school offer accordingly.
 Individual subjects are planned for carefully, in a progressive structure, which is designed to equip our children to be successful learners and positive future members of society, as well as ensuring exciting and relevant activities throughout our school day.
 The principles of Growth Mindset underpin our curriculum and children are supported, encouraged and empowered to take both pride and responsibility for their learning in a nurturing and constructive environment.
 Our aim is to develop independent learners and thinkers who embrace challenge and strive for success.

 Please see individual subjects for long term overviews.
 Further specific information regarding each class can be found on the class pages.

 Details of the National Curriculum 2014 taught in schools can be accessed on the link below.

 KS1 Phonics and Reading

 Our reading resources are taken from a wide variety of published schemes, colour banded to aid progression in reading skills.
-Teaching in phonics follows the Letters and Sounds programme.
+Teaching in phonics follows the Little Wandle programme.